Celebrities – Good vs Bad Fillers

 There is an age window to achieving your most natural results.
 Between forty and fifty is the best time to start.
 After that age, elasticity decreases and outcomes for first treatments may vary.
 The earlier clients begin using injectables, the better.
 Regular injections over time will actually make the skin look softer and encourage collagen production.

-Wondering whether fillers might be the best cosmetic solution for you?
 During the stay at home order, we invite you to schedule a VIRTUAL consultation with Dr. Chang or one of the cosmetic laser and injection nurses to learn how you can stay home AND stay beautiful.
 Dr. Phillip Chang is a board-certified plastic surgeon in Northern Virginia near Leesburg, Virginia and an expert in a wide variety of cosmetic treatments.

 Let Us Help You!